stestagg/al-sentiment/README.md

 To run the tests, you may need to install the dependencies in test-requirements.txt then just call `nosetests` in the top-level directory.

+With more time, I would move much of the testing that happens in the integration/ part into inline tests that use the flask test_app functionality, this would allow for richer fixture setup (and actually useful tests) The integration/ tests would then become selenium tests that could use a custom data source to excercise the full UI and javascript stack.